 Create in Project Lets you specify a project for the new issues, different from the project the issues currently belong to.
 If not specified, every new issue is created in the same project as the original issue.
-Summary Prefix Summary Suffix Let you modify the summary of the clones
+Summary Prefix Summary Suffix Let you modify the summary of the clones.
+If the resulting summary gets longer than the JIRA limit (255 characters), it will be truncated.
 Labels Space-delimited labels to be added to the cloned issues.
 (Already existing labels are preserved.)
 Link Back If specified, every new issue will be linked with its original issue.
 Copy comments If selected, all comments are also copied.
 If not selected, new issues will have no comments.

 Copy attachments If selected, attachments are copied (the actual files are copied on JIRA server).
 Clone JIRA sub-tasks of the cloned issues Let's say the copied structure contains issue A-1.
 In JIRA, A-1 has a subtask A-2.
 But this subtask is not in the structure.
 If this option is selected, A-2 will also be cloned.
 If the option is not selected, A-1 will be cloned without the subtask.
 Copy issue links If selected, all issue links and remote issue links will be copied.
 If a link exists between two issues, which both are cloned, then the new link will be created between clones of the original issues.
-If you use Link Back option, then the links of the type selected for linking back to original issues will not be copied .
+If you use Link Back option, then the links of the type selected for linking back to original issues will not be copied.
+If you have GreenHopper 6.1 or later installed, its Scrum board Epic-Story relationships are also copied when you select this option.
+The rule is the same as for issue links: If you clone an epic together with its stories, the cloned stories will be added to the cloned epic.
+If you clone the stories alone, the clones will be added to the original epic.
 Copy watchers If selected, the users watching an original issue will be added to the watcher list of the clone.
 Notifications If selected, an email may be issued for every created issue, depending on the JIRA notification scheme for the issue's project.